 about eggs poached in rancheros sauce

-A few of my Pickled Red Onions would be fantastic, maybe a few of my Refrigerator Pickled Jalapenos or my Cowboy Candy, and be sure to pass the hot sauce for some heat.
+A few of my Pickled Red Onions would be fantastic, maybe a few of my Refrigerator Pickled Jalapenos or my Cowboy Candy.
 If you want to add a little more heft to the meal, Refried Beans can never be wrong!

 saving time & money on eggs poached in rancheros sauce